 You’ve taken the time to create characters that are so real you’d know them if you met them on the street.
 Your setting is so vibrant you could step into it and explore for a week.
 Yet, readers fail to connect with your story.
 What have you done wrong?
 You probably forgot to build a bridge.
 A bridge in fiction spans a gap.
 It enables your reader to move from her familiar, everyday life into your story.
 By Sue Bradford Edwards.

 Eleanor Parker Sapia

 Puerto Rican-born, Eleanor Parker Sapia is the author of the award-winning, historical novel, A DECENT WOMAN, published by Sixth Street River Press.
 The book is a Finalist in the 2016 International Latino Book Award with Latino Literacy Now, and was Book of the Month with Las Comadres and Friends National Latino Book Club.
 She is featured in the award-winning anthology, Latino Authors and Their Muses, edited by Mayra Calvani.
+Eleanor is currently working on her second book, The Laments, set in 1927 Puerto Rico.
 Eleanor is a writer, artist, photographer, and blogger, who is never without a pen, notebook, and her camera.
 Her wonderful adult children are doing wonderful things in the world, which allows Eleanor the blessing of writing full time. http://amzn.to/1X0qFvK Please visit Eleanor at her website: http://www.eleanorparkersapia.com View all posts by Eleanor Parker Sapia